 And what happens when the oil dissolves?

-To further illustrate this point, think of the weight of a soaking wet bath towel versus an absolutely dry bath towel.
+To illustrate this point, think of the weight of a soaking wet bath towel versus an absolutely dry bath towel.

-When the bath towel is soaking wet, it's exponentially heavier than an absolutely dry bath towel.
 Now think of your pillow – soaked in dry cleaning solvent or fluid – and already weak from the acids and salts present in perspiration – tumbling in a dry cleaning machine's wheel.

 What's the likelihood of that pillow being returned intact?
+Not very high.

-But, then again, you might be in luck: Find a dry cleaner so desperate for your dollars that they might not recognize the possible pitfalls and time investment associated with dry cleaning, extraction, drying and deodorization your substantially down and down/feather mix bed pillows.
+Find a dry cleaner so ill-informed that they might not recognize the possible pitfalls and time investment associated with dry cleaning, extraction, drying and deodorization your down and down/feather mix bed pillows.

-Before you decide to dry clean your substantially down and down/feather mix bed pillows, you might
+Before you decide to dry clean your down and down/feather mix bed pillows, you might want to answer these questions:

-Now there are some dry cleaners who will tell you that it’s perfectly ok to dry clean your substantially down and down/feather mix bed pillows.
+Now there are some dry cleaners who will tell you that it’s perfectly ok to dry clean your down and down/feather mix bed pillows.

-They’ll even tell you that they dry clean their own children’s substantially down and down/feather mix bed pillows and that they “come out just fine”.
+They’ll even tell you that they dry clean their own children’s down and down/feather mix bed pillows and that they “come out just fine”.

 Don’t believe that story for a second.